-Our organisational priorities:
+Our organisational priorities.

-- Engage our communities

-- Create a service that works for local people
+- Engage our communities - Create a service that works for local people

-- Become and employer of choice

-Our PROUD Values:
+Our PROUD values

-- Professional: Being professional is about having pride in what we do and inspiring confidence by delivering clear standards of service. - Respect for all: Having respect for all is about valuing people as individuals and treating people as they want to be treated. - One team: One team is about working together, rather than in silos, and valuing the contributions others can make. - Utmost integrity, trust and honesty: Demonstrating utmost integrity, trust and honesty is about being accountable, and doing what we say we'll do. - Doing it differently: Doing it differently is about being prepared to challenge the status quo and never being afraid to try something new.
+Professional: Being professional is about having pride in what we do and inspiring confidence by delivering clear standards of service.

+Respect for all: Having respect for all is about valuing people as individuals and treating people as they want to be treated.

+One team: One team is about working together, rather than in silos, and valuing the contributions others can make.

+Utmost integrity, trust and honesty: Demonstrating utmost integrity, trust and honesty is about being accountable, and doing what we say we'll do.

+Doing it differently: Doing it differently is about being prepared to challenge the status quo and never being afraid to try something new.
-1. Preventing crime and protecting people from harm